-1. Remove the bolts.
+1. Remove the tailpipe bolts.

-- 1. Bolt - 2.
+- 1. Tailpipe bolt - 2.
 Tailpipe - Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

 - 1. Tailpipe - 2.
-Spark arrester - 4.
-Insert the tailpipe into the muffler and align the bolt holes. - 5.
-Install the bolts and tighten them to the specified torque.
+Spark arrester - Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install the tailpipe bolts and tighten them to the specified torque.